jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Project%20Architecture.png)

 ## 2) Provisioning Oracle Database in AWS RDS
-We begin by provisioning an Oracle database instance in **Amazon RDS** to serve as the source system.
-For this demo, we selected the **minimum supported compute and storage configuration** (db.m5.large, 20 GiB) to minimize cost.
+We begin by provisioning an Oracle database instance in **AWS RDS** to serve as the source system.
+For this demo, we selected the minimum supported compute and storage configuration (db.m5.large, 20 GiB) to minimize cost.
 We record the credentials DB name (ORCL) and the master (admin) username/password (required for connecting via Oracle SQL Developer).

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%201%20(AWS%20RDS).png)

-For networking configuration, we set **"Public Access: Yes"** to allow access over the internet, and record the Endpoint (hostname).
-We also create a security group allowing inbound connections from **TCP port 1521** (Oracle Listener Port) and assign it the VPC (Virtual Private Cloud) network.
+For networking configuration, we set "Public Access: Yes" to allow access over the internet, and record the Endpoint (hostname).
+We also create a **Security Group** allowing inbound connections from TCP port 1521 (Oracle Listener Port) and assign it the **VPC (Virtual Private Cloud)** network.

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%202%20(AWS%20Security%20Group).png)

 With the database provisioned, we verified connectivity by logging in via Oracle SQL Developer using the admin credentials.
 Next, we loaded a sample drug discovery dataset from [Kaggle](https://www.kaggle.com/datasets/shahriarkabir/drug-discovery-virtual-screening-dataset) into the Oracle database for use in this pipeline.